ShaftHQ/SHAFT_ENGINE/src/main/java/io/github/shafthq/shaft/tools/security/tinkey.md

 These are the basic business requirements:

 - All test data under the test data directory (already a property) should be encrypted manually by the user using the CMD tool.
-We should provide the user with a bat file that they can double-click and it will encrypt all their data for them recursively.
+We should provide the user with a bat file that they can double-click, and it will encrypt all their data for them recursively.
 This is done outside the engine.
 - All test data under the test data directory (already a property) should be decrypted automatically and recursively by SHAFT before any test execution.